the Nobel Prize and you at Arlington

 Nobel had two wives.
 One ran off with an economist and the other with an astrophysicist.
 I heard this story from an astrophysicist of dubious wit, however, and economics doesn’t deserve anything but a big black foot in its ass.
 So it may not be true.

 I criticize economics on the ground that it’s an absurdity.
 Economies are chaos systems.
 They are unpredictable.
 All the computers and satellites in the world can’t tell you the weather accurately more than a couple of hours ahead.
 That’s chaos.
 Economies are the same.
 The idea that a butterfly wing flapping could cause a storm is ridiculous because chaos is a natural system just like weather or a river.
 The patterns of current in a river also follow chaos.
-The viscosity of chaos systems differ but the idea of a butterfly cause a storm is the same idea as a pebble causing a tidal wave.
+The viscosity of chaos systems differ but the idea of a butterfly cause a storm is the same idea as a pebble in the Rio Grande causing a tidal wave.
 Provoking!
 Hogwash!
 Economic theory is like meteorological theory: The national economy will improve tomorrow if we raise the federal lending rate.
 Preposterous!
 We build docks into the ocean but the continents are no closer.

 Dear Mr. Five,